nand2tetris/web-ide/README.md

 ## User Guide

-The user guide is available [here](./src/pages/USER_GUIDE.md) and can also be accessed by clicking "Guide" at the top right of the [published project](https://davidsouther.github.io/computron5k).
+The user guide for the web IDE is available [here](./src/pages/USER_GUIDE.md) and can also be accessed by clicking "Guide" at the top right of the [published project](https://davidsouther.github.io/computron5k).

+The user guide for the extension is coming.

+### CLI

+Install the CLI tool:

+    npm run build && npm i -g cli

+Run the CLI:

+    cd nand2tetris/project/01
+    nand2tetris grade
+    nand2tetris run DMux4Way.tst

+Start the debugger:

+    cd nand2tetris/project/01
+    nand2tetris run DMux4Way.tst --debug

 ## Architecture